Can a Hair Transplant Save Your Boyfriend’s Hairline?

 One last thing to consider is the clinic that you chose to carry out the procedure for your partner.

 When it comes to getting a hair transplant, remember that being a patient is not just being another customer.
-Ensure that the clinic is transparent about their staff and try to meet or at least speak to the surgeon who will be charged with carrying out the procedure.
+Ensure that the clinic is transparent about its staff and try to meet or at least speak to the surgeon who will be charged with carrying out the procedure.

 Just a simple conversation can put both of your minds at ease and make the entire experience run smoothly.